nal-labs/nal-aa-examples/doc/nal-aa-solution.md

 # Nal-AA Operations

-To provide payment services, it is necessary to deposit and stake funds into the Paymaster contract within the EntryPoint contract.
+To provide payment delegation services, it is necessary to deposit and stake funds into the Paymaster contract within the EntryPoint contract.
 Use any on-chain account with ETH to execute the following operations:

 - deposit